-Overall, banknotes and coins represent over 50% of transactions in most OECD countries, albeit with significant differences across countries.
+On average, banknotes and coins are used in over 50% of payment transactions in OECD countries, although there are significant disparities between individual nations.

 In 2016, the Eurosystem carried out a survey of payment habits among euro area households, and published the results in a 2017 report entitled “Study on the Use of Cash by Households in the Euro Area” (SUCH).
 According to this report, cash is still the most popular payment instrument in the euro area, accounting for 79% of transactions at the point of sale and 54% of all payments.
 Although French survey respondents expressed a clear preference for card payments (66%), they still said they paid for two thirds of point-of-sale purchases in cash (68%).
 These purchases are generally low in value.

 The full results of the survey can be found on the ECB’s website (https://www.ecb.europa.eu/pub/pdf/scpops/ecb.op201.en.pdf)